skydeval/atproto-plural/README.md

 `status` describes engagement level:

-- **`engaging`** (or absent) — actively fronting: this member is currently "driving" the account
+- **`engaging`** (or absent): actively fronting.
+This member is currently "driving" the account.
-- **`co-conscious`** — aware and present, but not the one actively posting/interacting
+- **`co-conscious`**: aware and present, but not the one actively posting/interacting.
-- **`observing`** — passively watching, not participating
+- **`observing`**: passively watching, not participating.
-- **`dormant`** — listed in the front record but not currently active
+- **`dormant`**: listed in the front record but not currently active.

 These are conventions, not an enum.
 Clients should treat any unrecognized status as less present than `engaging`.

-All member references are by rkey and are intra-DID — they point to records in the same account's repo.
+All member references are by rkey and are intra-DID.
+They point to records in the same account's repo.
 No cross-account references.

 ## Design principles